not sure where to begin, click here to book a free 15 minute intro call with us

 How to budget money

 (PS.
-For the record: “on track” to us = you can make more money, clear debt, and reach your full financial potential in 2023.
+For the record: “on track” to us = you can make more money, clear debt, and reach your full financial potential.
 That’s why we’re here!)

-How to set up your New Year’s Resolutions in 5 easy steps
+How to set up your Money Resolutions in 5 easy steps

-There are many variables that determine the success of keeping and achieving New Year’s resolutions (age, demographic, place of residence, gender, etc.).
+There are many variables that determine the success of keeping and achieving financial resolutions (age, demographic, place of residence, gender, etc.).
 But, they all have a handful of things in common.

-So, we compiled the big takeaways from our research, plus a good ol’ dose of personal experience from the Penny Finance team – and created an easy, 5-step action plan just for you.
+So, we compiled the big takeaways from our research and professional experience to create an easy, 5-step action plan just for you.

 Step 1: Get specific

-Realize that a resolution is just a statement.
+Realize that a goal is just a statement.

 Say your goal is, “I will save more this year.”